Generic Name: vismodegib

 For females who can become pregnant:

 - You should talk with your healthcare provider about the risks of Erivedge to your unborn child.

-- Your healthcare provider should do a pregnancy test within 7 days before you start taking Erivedge to find out if you are pregnant.
+- Your healthcare provider will do a pregnancy test before you start taking Erivedge.

-- In order to avoid pregnancy, you should start using highly effective birth control before you start Erivedge, and continue to use highly effective birth control during treatment, and for 7 months after your last dose of Erivedge.
+- In order to avoid pregnancy, you should use birth control during treatment and for 7 months after your final dose of Erivedge.
 Talk with your healthcare provider about what birth control method is right for you during this time.

 - Talk to your healthcare provider right away if you have unprotected sex or if you think that your birth control has failed.